DVLab-NTU/qsyn/README.md

 cmake ..
 ```

-Since we use some C++20 features that are not yet supported by Apple Clang, you'll need to install a the compiler yourself.
-You can install the `llvm` toolchain with `clang++` by running
+**Note for Mac Users:** Since we use some C++20 features that are not yet supported by Apple Clang, you'll need to install another compiler yourself.
+We recommand installing the `llvm` toolchain with `clang++` by running

 ```sh
 brew install llvm